-Alexander Estes University of Minnesota Industrial Postdoctoral Fellow Minneapolis, MN Email: este0100@umn.edu Alex Estes is an industrial postdoctoral at the Institute for Mathematics and its Applications at the University of Minnesota.
+Alexander Estes University of Minnesota Industrial Postdoctoral Fellow Minneapolis, MN Email: este0100@umn.edu Alex Estes is an Industrial Postdoctoral at the Institute for Mathematics and its Applications at the University of Minnesota.
 His main research interests lie in the field of optimization, especially in stochastic combinatorial optimization problems and problems that lie at the intersection of machine learning and optimization.
-He is also interested in applications of these techniques in transportation and health care.
-He completed a Ph.D. in Applied Mathematics & Statistics and Scientific Computing at the University of Maryland College-Park in May of 201.
+Alex is also interested in applications of these techniques in Transportation and health care.
+He completed a Ph.D. in Applied Mathematics & Statistics and Scientific Computing at the University of Maryland College-Park.
 His advisor was Michael Ball, and his dissertation research applied stochastic optimization and machine learning techniques to the problem of planning ground delay programs.
-Under the ACRP Graduate Research Award Program, Alex developed data-driven optimization techniques for choosing the parameters of ground delay programs.
+During the program year 2015-2016, Alexander won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Data-Driven Ground Delay Program Planning."

 Daniel Favarulo Maryland Department of Transportation Contracting Officer Olney, MD Email: daniel.favarulo@gmail.com Dan Favarulo was a member of the 2008-2009 ACRP's Graduate Research Award Program where he completed research on the non-fiscal barriers to airport development.
 Dan currently works for the Maryland Department of Transportation's Office of Planning & Capital Programming.
-He is responsible for property management of Baltimore/Washington International Thurgood Marshall Airport (BWI) terminal space as well as coordination with air carriers on various lease agreement and airport operation issues.
+He is responsible for property management of the Baltimore/Washington International Thurgood Marshall Airport (BWI) terminal space as well as coordination with air carriers on various lease agreements and airport operation issues.
 Prior to his work with the MAA Dan worked for the Federal Aviation Administration's (FAA) Office of Airports as a Program Analyst in the Airport Improvement Program (AIP) Branch.
 Dan specifically formulated the AIP budget, calculated and briefed management on budget forecasts, developed and coordinated program eligibility and financial guidance, and reviewed and approved capital project grants.
 Dan received his M.A. in Transportation Policy, Operations and Logistics from George Mason University and his B.A. in Politics from the Catholic University of America.
-While a graduate student at the George Mason University, Dan won an award as part of the ACRP Graduate Award Program on Public Sector Aviation Issues for academic year 2008-2009, preparing research on, "Understanding Nonfiscal Barriers to Airport Development and Exploring Federal Policy Solutions."